gammalib/gammalib/doc/source/user_manual/modules/model.rst

 ``GObservation::npred_spec`` methods within the :doxy:`GObservation` class,
 the spatial integral is done within the :doxy:`GModel` class by invoking the ``GModel::npred`` method.
-For :doxy:`GModelSky` models, the integral is performed by the abstract :doxy:`GResponse::npred` method that needs to be implemented for each instrument.
+For :doxy:`GModelSky` models, the integral is performed by the abstract :doxy:`GResponse::nroi` method that needs to be implemented for each instrument.

 .. _fig_calltree_model: